About the explorer

 About the project

-National governments will need to put forward more ambitious emission reduction targets in order to meet the urgent need to align global trajectories with the Paris Agreement.
-For many countries meeting these domestic targets will require international support.
+National governments urgently need to set more ambitious emission reduction targets to align global trajectories with the Paris Agreement.
+For many countries, meeting these domestic targets will require international support.

-The Intergovernmental Panel on Climate Change (IPCC)‘s special report on Global Warming of 1.5°C showed not only why governments must act urgently to prevent higher levels of warming, but also how emissions can be brought to net zero by mid-century and stay within the small remaining carbon budget for limiting global warming to 1.5°C.
+The latest reports by the Intergovernmental Panel on Climate Change (IPCC) have shown not only why governments must act urgently to prevent higher levels of warming, but also how emissions can be brought to net zero by mid-century and keep the 1.5°C limit in reach.

-In this project, Climate Analytics uses IPCC 1.5°C compatible pathways in combination with more recent lines of scientific evidence to show how a selection of 64 countries across all regions and the development spectrum can align their decarbonisation trajectories with the Paris Agreement, and live up to their promises to prevent dangerous climate change.
+In this project, Climate Analytics uses 1.5°C compatible pathways assessed by the IPCC in combination with more recent lines of scientific evidence to show how a selection of 64 countries across all regions and levels of development can align their decarbonisation trajectories with the Paris Agreement, and live up to their promises to prevent the worst climate change impacts.
+Additionally, the webtool features in-depth policy assessment for 25 of these countries, to provide context for the decarbonisation trajectories.

 Funding Sources